andrewning/alfred-workflows-scientific/README.md

 alfred-workflows-scientific
 ===========================

-A collection of [Alfred v2](http://www.alfredapp.com) workflows (mostly) targeting scientific applications.
+A collection of [Alfred v2](http://www.alfredapp.com) workflows targeting scientific applications.
 Use of workflows requires the Alfred PowerPack.

 - [NumPy Search](#numpy-search): search methods within the NumPy module and open the associated documentation in your browser.
-- [BibTeX Grab](#bibtex-grab): lookup articles using any metadata and download the associated BibTeX entry (article's DOI must registered with IDF).
+- [Citation Search](#citation-search): lookup articles using any citation metadata and either download the associated BibTeX entry, go to the landing page for the article, or copy a formatted reference.
 - [AIAA Search](#aiaa-search): lookup AIAA articles using any metadata and download the associated BibTeX entry or the actual PDF (AIAA subscription required for PDF).